Algebraic dynamic programming

 Edge[Edge("2>4")]

+A new path with length 2 that wasn’t visible before has appeared.
 Again, enumerating the set of paths is not very useful.
 What if we reapply our earlier trick (using Sel) to do more useful stuff?

 S = Sel{MinCost, Free{Edge}}